viniciusgerevini/godot-clyde-dialogue/USAGE.md

 # Get current value of a variable inside the dialogue.
 # name: variable name
 func get_variable(name)

+# Set external variable to be used in the dialogue.
+# External variables can be accessed using the `@` prefix and
+# are not included in the save object, so they are not persisted between runs.
+func set_external_variable(name, value)

+# Get current value of an external variable set to the dialogue.
+# External variables are not persisted between dialogue runs, but they can
+# be modified inside the dialogue.
+func get_external_variable(name)

 # Return all variables and internal variables.
 Useful for persisting the dialogue's internal